2016 ongoing, Bordeaux, France

 At the heart of the garden, amongst a wide range of tree species, a new fountain dedicated to Eleonore D'aquitaine, acts like a jewel with in the park, and will become the natural meeting point.

-Renovation works are scheduled to begin in 2018 with the park slated for completion in 2020.
+The park slated for completion in 2020.